Skip to content

 Secret keys and plaintexts are considered highly sensitive information and to securely erase from memory or storage Cosmian KMS implements data zeroization.
 The term zeroization originates from the process of setting all relevant bits to zero, effectively rendering the data unreadable and unrecoverable.
 This practice is essential to prevent unwanted memory residue of critical data, especially in scenarios where the confidentiality and integrity of data are paramount.

-EVP_PKEYs are dropped with EVP_PKEY_free which should use the appropriate cipher-internal freeing function which in turn should cleanse all private data unless there is a a bug in the underlying OpenSSL library […]. source
+EVP_PKEYs are dropped with EVP_PKEY_free, which should use the appropriate cipher-internal freeing function, which in turn should cleanse all private data unless there is a bug in the underlying OpenSSL library […]. source

 Regulatory Compliance